flowxo/flowxo-sdk/README.md

 ## Double Underscore Notation

 Output data in Flow XO can be referenced in your output fields using _double underscore notation_.
-For example, take this object:
+For example, take this data returned from an API:

 ``` js
 {